Oil prices extend losses on bearish sentiment

-(Reuters) - Crude oil prices tumbled further in Friday afternoon trade, with U.S. crude CLc1 down $6 a barrel to below $68 and benchmark Brent LCOc1 off $1 at under $72, as bearish sentiment pushed the market lower.
+Nov 28 (Reuters) - Crude oil prices tumbled further in Friday afternoon trade, with U.S. crude down $6 a barrel to below $68 and benchmark Brent off $1 at under $72, as bearish sentiment pushed the market lower.

 “There are no really new headlines moving the market, just people reacting I think to all sorts of headlines that the norm oil for oil is below $60,” said Tariq Zahir, managing member at Tyche Capital Advisors in Hollow Way, New York.